KevinSimo2022/BSE-Nepgop_10-PLD4/README.md

 Host the website: Host the website on a server, either locally or on a web hosting service, and make it publicly accessible.

-Overall, building a website in Python for house renting opportunities in Rwanda for students with Python and SQL features is a complex task that requires a good understanding of web development and database management.
+Overall, building a website in Python for house renting opportunities in Rwanda, For students with Python and SQL features is a complex task that requires a good understanding of web development and database management.
 You will need to use various libraries and frameworks, such as Flask, SQLAlchemy, and Google Maps API, to create a fully functional website.